Arjuna SathiaseelanCo-Founder & CEO, GAIUS Networks INC

 He was also the Chief Evangelist @ United Mobile Apps, India, where he helped the company raise one million dollars in venture capital funding.

 Arjuna Sathiaseelan has a PhD in Networking from Kings College London (2005), MSc in Computing and Internet Systems from Kings College London (2001) and Bachelors in Computer Science and Engineering from NIT, Trichy, India (2000).
-He was awarded the Young Alumini Achiever Award from NIT Trichy (2016).

 For list of publications, see here